 That quantum weirdness can and does occur at the macroscopic level is evidenced for example by quantum cryptography and quantum computing.
 In nature it is seen in the photosynthesis of plants and algae, where the energy harvested from a photon of light is transported to its chemical collection area some distance away, via the phenomenon of quantum tunnelling.
 Some evidence has been presented that similar kinds of quantum weirdness are present at nerve synapses.
 Birds are also thought to take advantage of quantum entanglement to "see" magnetic fields.

-One form of quantum weirdness, called entanglement, has proved unable to carry information directly.
+Entanglement has proved unable to carry information directly.
 This might seem to rule out such an explanation for birds' magnetic sense, or for the transfer of information from future to past.
-Yet quantum weirdness is the fundamental physics which underlies the quantum computer, which is capable of processing information in ways impossible for conventional systems.
-Whether some related form of quantum weirdness is capable of transporting such information backwards in time cannot, in our current state of knowledge, be ruled in or out.
+However, in a relativistic setting at least, it theoretically has the ability to scramble cause and effect, to create retrocausal events.
+Whether some related form of quantum weirdness is capable of transporting semantic information backwards in time cannot, in our current state of knowledge, be ruled in or out.

-Although early attempts at introducing quantum-weird explanations for long-term memory proved hopelessly naive, we cannot therefore entirely rule out the possibility that some retrocausal quantum weirdness might underlie O'Donnell's suggested "pre-collection" of future memories.
+Although early attempts at introducing quantum-weird explanations for long-term memory proved hopelessly naive, we cannot entirely rule out the possibility that some retrocausal quantum weirdness might underlie O'Donnell's suggested "pre-collection" of future memories.

 Other potentially retrocausal psychic phenomena which extend beyond the brain, such as clairvoyance and prophecy where the subject never discovers the reality, would require far wider manifestations of quantum weirdness and are to that extent far less plausible.
 However, in most cases the subject does eventually learn the outcome, meaning that retrocausal memory of that future discovery cannot be ruled out.
 (Dowsing may have a far more mundane explanation.)

 As yet we are a very long way from a real theory of quantum retrocausality, and even further from any hope of discovering it at work in a macroscopic setting such as a sleeping brain.
 Nevertheless, it perhaps lowers the credibility barrier a little to a modern study of dream precognition.